 In squash, that shot does not exist because of the tin.
 In squash, the closest equivalent to a kill shot is hitting the nick.

-In Racquetball the receiver must allow the ball to bounce once before playing it, but in Squash, the player can play the serve before it bounces.
+In Racquetball the receiver must allow the ball to bounce once before playing it, unless it has passed the encroachment line.
+In Squash, the player can play the serve before it bounces.
 One more significant difference between the two is that while both games require the server to serve from a serving box, Squash also requires the ball to land in the service box after hitting the wall below the service line and above the tin line.

 Aside from the court, the biggest physical difference between the two sports is the racket.
 Although racquetballs are bigger, the racquet is small, with a maximum length of 22 inches.
 These rackets usually have a closed neck and look more like a tennis racket.